 Still, it’s a romantic and inspiring place to visit.
 It has all of the castle bells and whistles — turrets, a tower, dungeons and a drawbridge.
 Inside there is antique art and exquisite furnishings that you’d expect in such a grand residence.

-The real treat is to explore the three gardens — the 17th century Walled Gardens, the 18th century Flower Garden and the modern Wild Garden.
+The real treat is to explore the three gardens: the 17th—century Walled Gardens, the 18th-century Flower Garden, and the modern Wild Garden.

 Fyvie Castle

 In Aberdeenshire near Turrif, you’ll find Fyvie Castle, an 800-year-old Baronial fortress.
-It has lovely gardens surrounded by 18th century walls.
+It has lovely gardens surrounded by 18th-century walls.

 Many Scottish castles come with ghost stories but Fyvie has one of the best.
-If you feel a chill followed by the smell roses, it may well be the ghost of Lillias Drummond.
-Shortly after being betrayed and murdered by her husband, she returned from beyond to inscribe her name on a castle window sill where it can still be seen today.
+If you feel a chill followed by the smell of roses, it may well be the ghost of Lillias Drummond.
+Shortly after being betrayed and murdered by her husband, she returned from beyond to inscribe her name on a castle window sill, where it can still be seen today.

 Map showing locations of the Scottish castles